Facts About Giant Viruses: Fascinating and Mysterious Entities

 A gene is a segment of a DNA strand that contains the code for making a particular protein.
 Only one strand of a DNA molecule is read when proteins are being made.
 The code is created by the order of the bases on the strand, somewhat like the order of letters makes words and sentences in English.
 Some segments of a DNA strand don't code for protein, although they do contain bases.
 Researchers are gradually learning what these segments do.

-The proteins produced from the DNA code have vital functions in our body (and in the life of other cellular organisms and of viruses).
+The complete set of genes in an organism is called its genome.
+The proteins produced from the genes have vital functions in our body (and in the life of other cellular organisms and of viruses).
 Without them, we couldn't exist.

 The chromatin in the nucleus of a cell consists of DNA molecules mixed with protein.